A continuum of invariant measures for the periodic KdV and mKdV equations: Introduction

 first introduced by Bourgain~\cite{BO2}.
 In $L^2(\T)$, mKdV~\eqref{mkdv} and the renormalized mKdV~\eqref{renormmkdv} are equivalent, as solutions of the former can be related to solutions of the latter via the gauge transformation $q(t,x) \mapsto q\big(t, x\pm 12 t M(q) \big). $

-Outside of $L^2(\T)$, based on the scaling argument on $\R$, we expect that \eqref{renormmkdv} is well-posed in $H^{\s}(\T)$ for any $\s>-1/2$.
-The best known result in this direction is by Kappeler-Molnar~\cite{KapMol} using the complete integrability to prove that defocusing mKdV \eqref{renormmkdv} is locally well-posed in the Fourier-Lebesgue spaces $\FL^{p}(\T)$ for $2<p<\infty$ and globally for small data (this small data result extends to the focusing case too).
-Based on scaling on the line, $\FL^{\infty}(\T)$ is a critical space for \eqref{renormmkdv}.
-Unfortunately, this well-posedness result may be of limited use for the question of invariant measures supported below $L^2(\T)$ as the time-of-existence of the solutions does not depend in an explicit way on the size of the initial data, so it is unclear if one could adapt Bourgain's invariant measure argument \cite{BO94}.
-Secondly, our argument relies heavily on the conservation of the $L^2$-norm which is no longer be available when $s\leq 1/2$.
-We instead need to replace the $L^2$-norm cutoff by one on the Wick-ordered $L^2$-norm.
-Lastly, in our proof of Theorem~\ref{THM:mkdv} we only exploit the randomness of the samples \eqref{randomfourier} at a linear level.
-When $s\leq 1/2$, we need to take advantage of the randomness at a multilinear level such as through Gaussian hypercontractivity.
-We plan to pursue this problem in a future~work. \end{remark}
+Outside of $L^2(\T)$, the best known result in this direction is by Kappeler-Molnar~\cite{KapMol} using the complete integrability to prove that defocusing mKdV \eqref{renormmkdv} is locally well-posed in the Fourier-Lebesgue spaces $\FL^{p}(\T)$ for $2<p<\infty$ and globally for small data (this small data result extends to the focusing case too).
+We point out that the samples of $\mu_s$ for $0<s\leq 1/2$ belong to $\FL^{p}(\T)$ almost surely provided that $p>1/s$.
+Therefore, if a candidate invariant measure is absolutely continuous with respect to $\mu_s$, the rigorous invariance of the measure would follow from local well-posedness of \eqref{renormmkdv} in $\FL^p(\T)$ for $p>1/s$.
+Unfortunately, the local well-posedness result in \cite{KapMol} does not seem to be suitable as the time-of-existence of the solutions does not depend in an explicit way on the size of the initial data, so it is unclear if one could adapt Bourgain's invariant measure argument~\cite{BO94}.